Stelios Joannou: Biography

 Stelios Joannou died at the age of 84 on 8 May 1999 at the Nicosia General Hospital, where he had undergone surgery for an aortic aneurysm.
 The funeral was conducted by the Archbishop of Cyprus, Chrysostomos I, at the Church of Our Lady Pallouriotissa, Nicosia, on 10 May 1999.
 Many ambassadors, government ministers, parliamentarians, leaders and representatives of political parties and unions, entrepreneurs, friends and relatives were in attendance, as well as a large crowd of people who had benefitted from Ioannou's charity.
 The coffin was draped with the Greek flag, and the eulogy was delivered by Glafcos Clerides, then President of the Republic of Cyprus and a friend of Joannou.

-A true humanist who exhibited a great sensibility for literary and cultural affairs, Ellie Joannou (Ioannou) was repeatedly presented with awards for her contributions by such entities as the Red Cross and Stasinos, the Association of Greek Philologists of Cyprus (1981).
-After the death of Stelios Joannou, she furthered their common causes and worked towards the implementation of many of the visions that her husband did not live to realize, most significantly the construction of the exceptional Library and Learning Resource Centre at the University of Cyprus.
-She was also the first recipient of the Woman of the Year Award in Cyprus (2005).
+Joannou was recognized for her contributions to literary and cultural activities, receiving awards from organizations including the Red Cross and the Association of Greek Philologists of Cyprus (Stasinos, 1981).
+Following the death of her husband Stelios Joannou, she continued to support their shared initiatives, including the development of the Library and Learning Resource Centre at the University of Cyprus.
+In 2005, she was the first recipient of the Woman of the Year Award in Cyprus.